junnatc/whos-that-pokemon/PROPOSAL.md

 ## Pseudocode:
 ```
 Create HTML and CSS scaffolding
-    HTML has three sections: display game start screen, display game board, display end screen.
+    HTML has four sections: display pokemon, game start screen, display game board, display end screen.
 When user presses start use JS to change css classes to hide the starting html and show the game html, when the game ends hide the game board and show the end screen.
 Javascript
     Define variables needed
     Create classes to seperate data recieved from user and objects to control.